V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubayu : hatred, contempt, enmity

-– lubedoso : conviction, condemnation
+– lubedoso : conviction, sentence, condemnation

-– lubelo : hatred, enmity, detestation
+– lubelo : hatred, enmity, detestation, hate

 – lubese (mbese) : game with cubes / species of big tree